YangRui2015/Modular_HER/README.md

 # Modular-HER

-Modular-HER is revised from OpenAI baselines and supports many improvement for HER as modules.
+Modular-HER is revised from OpenAI baselines and supports many improvements for Hindsight Experience Replay (HER) as modules.
+We aim to provide a more modular, readable and consice package for Multi-goal Reinforcement Learning.

 ## Functions
 - [x] DDPG (https://arxiv.org/abs/1509.02971);